 Top U.S. aviation universities: an interview with Hallmark University

-We interviewed former Air Force Colonel, Kurt Leslie, who is the Dean of Aeronautics at Hallmark University in San Antonio, Texas, and asked all about the organisation’s courses, history, alumni, and more.
+We interviewed Dean of Aeronautics and former Air Force Colonel, Kurt Leslie, of Hallmark University in San Antonio, Texas, and asked all about the organisation’s courses, history, alumni, and more.

 An interview with Hallmark University